benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 [MACSE](https://bioweb.supagro.inra.fr/macse/index.php?menu=releases) Version 2.0.3 (newer versions should work)

+### To run hybpiper, you will need a target file.
+I recommend making a custom target file with samples from the family of your study.
+See the [hybpiper help page](https://github.com/mossmatters/HybPiper/wiki/Troubleshooting,-common-issues,-and-recommendations) for other suggestions.

 # Part 1
 ##  1.1.
-Download, prepare and QC raw reads
+Download raw reads
-### 1.1.1 In your working directory, make directories:
+### 1.1.1.
+In your working directory, make directories:

 	mkdir /project_directory/raw_reads
 	mkdir -p /project_directory/trimmed_reads/unpaired_trimmed